OXID-eSales/oxideshop-user-documentation/releases/releases-2020/oxid-eshop-620.rst

 Codeception
 ^^^^^^^^^^^
-For the OXID eShop, `Codeception acceptance tests <https://codeception.com>`_ are introduced, which are recommended for writing acceptance tests for modules of the "Flow" and "Wave" themes.
+For OXID eShop, `Codeception acceptance tests <https://codeception.com>`_ are introduced, which are recommended for writing acceptance tests for modules of the "Flow" and "Wave" themes.
 For developers, these tests are easier to write, use and maintain.
 Another advantage is that newer drivers are supported.
 Detailed information can be found in the developer documentation: https://docs.oxid-esales.com/developer/en/6.2.2/development/modules_components_themes/module/testing/codeception/index.html.

 New directory /var
 ^^^^^^^^^^^^^^^^^^
-The shop now has the new directory :file:`/var` on the same level as :file:`/source` and :file:`/vendor`.
+OXID eShop now has the new directory :file:`/var` on the same level as :file:`/source` and :file:`/vendor`.
 It contains the module configurations, structured by subdirectories.
 These are saved in .yaml files for each subshop (for an Enterprise Edition) and environment specific (production, staging, development).
 The directory requires recursive read and write access for HTTP server and CLI users during installation and at runtime.

 Custom shop offline page
 ^^^^^^^^^^^^^^^^^^^^^^^^
-The store can display a user-defined shop offline page with customized layout and/or special features instead of the default page that indicates maintenance mode.
-This is done by creating an HTML page with the file name :file:`cust_offline.html` and copying it into the directory :file:`/source`.
+The shop can display a user-defined shop offline page with customized layout and/or special features instead of the default page that indicates maintenance mode.

 Character set of the database connection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^